MusabAlriani/TimCoRetailManager/README.md

 # TimCoRetailManager
-A etail Management System Course B Tim Corey
+A retail Management System Course By Tim Corey